gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That's the town we saw?
 That's where you're from?"

-"We're all from there except Special Blazes.
+"We're all from there except Special Blazes and his partner.
 Look,
-that thing in the swamp—that's not us.
+that thing in the swamp—it ain't ours.
 It wasn't Patient's or Central's, either.
-It just lives there and—"
+It just lives there and makes everyone's life miserable!"

 "You know about Central?"
-Violet asked from behind her.
+Violet asked.

 Sindy twisted around in her seat.
 "Of course.